rafaelromao/TestHarness/README.md

-# Playground
+# What is it?

-Test harness to make it easy to implement  challenges from platforms like Hackerrank, TestDome and Codility.
+A test harness to make it easy to implement  challenges from platforms like Hackerrank, TestDome and Codility.

 ## How to use it?